How to Jump-Start a Dead Battery in a Honda Fit (2009-2013)

 Procedure

 - Unlock the vehicle.
-If the battery is dead and the car won’t unlock, insert the metal key into the door lock and twist it counterclockwise to open the car manually.
+It is essential to know how to use the manual key to unlock your vehicle when the battery is completely dead.
+Simply insert the key into the door lock, rotate it counterclockwise, and open the car manually.

 - Get the jumper cables or the jump box.

-- Clip the red jumper cable to the positive terminal of the battery.
+- The red jumper cable clamped to the positive terminal of the battery.

-- Clip the black jumper cable to the negative terminal of the battery or ground terminal of the vehicle.
+- Connect the black jumper cable to the negative terminal of the battery or ground terminal of the vehicle.

 - Let the battery charge for a few minutes and start the vehicle.